Quick answer

 If the Cancel button doesn't appear or does nothing — a documented issue as recently as February 2026 — open an incognito window or navigate directly to spotify.com/account/subscription.
 Community reports confirm this usually unsticks it.

-Carrier-billed: Your account page under the Payment section will show a link to the partner's cancellation contact.
-Use that path; Spotify's website won't surface a cancel button for carrier billing either.
+Your Spotify account page under the Payment section will show a link to the partner's cancellation contact.
+Use that path; Spotify's website will not surface a cancel button for carrier billing either.
+Common bundled carriers: Verizon, AT&T, T-Mobile, Optus, and various European mobile providers.

 One sharp edge for free-trial cancellers: if you cancel during a zero-priced trial, your account flips to free immediately — not at the end of the trial period.
-Spotify also notes those trials can't be reactivated once cancelled.
-Which is to say, "I'll just cancel and restart" is not a plan that works here.
+Spotify also notes those trials cannot be reactivated once cancelled.
+"I'll just cancel and restart" is not a plan that works here.

 If you're the plan manager on a Family subscription, cancelling removes Premium from all six household members at the next billing date — with no automated in-app notice to them.
 Spotify recommends notifying members first, and I'd add: do it more than a day in advance, because someone's mid-road-trip playlist going offline is a specific kind of domestic incident.
 Individual members can leave the Family plan on their own without affecting anyone else's status, but the manager cancelling ends it for everyone.